Register now for 3MT 2022

-On February 22, 2019, the Marquette University Graduate School will host its third annual Three Minute Thesis competition (3MT®).
-This is a great opportunity for Marquette Graduate students to practice their presentation skills, especially being able to pitch an involved research project in three minutes or less.
-Did we mention there is a cash prize and it's a pretty great resume builder?
+The Marquette University Graduate School will host its fifth annual Three Minute Thesis competition (3MT®) on February 25, 2022.
+This is a valuable opportunity for Marquette graduate students to practice their presentation skills, especially being able to pitch an involved research project in three minutes or less.

 What is 3MT?

 The Three Minute Thesis is a global research communication competition developed by the University of Queensland in Australia.
 The competition is open to all master’s and doctoral students enrolled in a program that contains an original research project.
 The degree program need not formally require a thesis or dissertation, but the presentation topic must cover the original research project.

 Contestants will be judged by a panel of judges for a preliminary round (in mid-February) and finalists will be judged at the 3MT finals by a panel of judges made of up scholars and leaders from the community.